svirgilgood/linked-amarna/README.md

 - Anson F Rainey. _The El-Amarna Correspondence_.
 Edited by William Schniedewind and Zipora Cochavi-Rainey.
 Handbook of Oriental Studies
   110. Brill: Leiden, 2015.
-Some of Izreel's transcriptions where checked against Rainy, but no new readings were adopted yet.
+Some of Izreel's transcriptions where checked against Rainey, but no new readings were adopted yet.